John will next be in the USA, based in Black Mountain NC, in 2018. Email him to extend an invitation to visit your congregation or organization.

 John has spent a considerable portion of his time in Taiwan working with the island’s aboriginal people, who are believed to be of Malayo-Polynesian origin.
 They make up less than 2 percent of Taiwan’s population, but about 70 percent of the aborigines are Christians.
 They are the most marginalized group in Taiwan and have limited employment and educational opportunities.

 While the aboriginal people face many challenges, John finds them to be unselfish and committed followers of Christ.
 “The generosity of the aboriginal people continues to teach me,” he says.

 About half of the churches in the Presbyterian Church of Taiwan are aboriginal.
 The 200,000 members of the Presbyterian Church make up about one-third of the island’s Christian population and 1 percent of the total population.
 Though a tiny minority of the population, their impact in Taiwan is much bigger than their numbers, and John says the faithfulness of the Taiwanese Christian community inspires him.

 John worked for 13 years in Taiwan before returning to the United States in 2009 and serving for two years as pastor of Westminster Presbyterian Church in Greensboro, North Carolina.
 A “renewed call to serve again” in Asia led him back to Taiwan, John says.
-“God has given me a missionary’s heart, and it is such a privilege to learn from and serve with folks in a cross-cultural setting.”
+“God has given me a missionary’s heart, and it is such a privilege to learn from and serve with folks in partnership in a cross-cultural setting.”

-In a sense, John’s return to Taiwan is a return to the neighborhood.
+In a sense, John’s return to Taiwan was a return to the neighborhood.
 “I grew up in the United States, but I feel just as comfortable in an aboriginal village on a mountainside overlooking the Pacific Ocean, sharing with Christian friends around an open fire.”